redhat-developer/odo/docs/proposals/odo-config-file.md

 ### Configuration typology

-In the scop of this proposal, we refer to configuration in some different ways and it's worth noting what we meant in each case.
+In the scope of this proposal, we refer to configuration in some different ways and it's worth noting what we mean in each case.
 What types of configuration will be supported and what use case they fullfil.

 ### `odo` CLI behavior configuration

-Like every tool, there is configuration relative to how the tool behaves itself.
-An example of this would be a timeout that the CLI will apply when issuing commands to the server, or the ability to enable/disable checks for new versions.
-This configuration will always be global, and stored relative to the user's home directory.
-By default this configuration file will live in `$HOME/.kube/odo`
+Like many tools, there is configuration related to how the tool behaves itself.
+An example of this would be a timeout that the CLI should apply when issuing commands to the server, or the ability to enable/disable checks for new versions.
+This configuration will always be global, and stored relative to the user's odo directory in the user's home directory.
+By default this configuration file will live in `$HOME/.odo/odo-config`

 The [format](#odo-file-format) of this file is described later in the proposal.

 ### Application related configuration

-Some times what we want to configure is how the application/component will be deployed.
+Sometimes what we want to configure is how the application/component will be deployed.
 Some components will require special characteristics, like a specific amount of memory.
 Some other times, what we want is to instruct `odo` to use an specific value to name our component if none is explicitly provided.
-This configuration will be stored locally to the component, along with the source code, in an `.odo` configuration file that can be saved into the version control system used, and share by anyone using the same application code.
+This configuration will be stored locally to the component, along with the source code, in an `odo-config` configuration file, in an `.odo` specific directory, that can be saved into the version control system used, and share by anyone using the same application code.

 For some specific values, there will be the possibility to set them globally, as they will be used in that case for every component created, as defined in the [configuration precedence](#configuration-precedence) section.
 This values will be documented as being `global` configuration values.